 Do you like your Rock served together with a whiskey – well – on the rocks?
 Down by the bayou, sitting on the porch?
 Rocking chair and all?
 New Orleans style?

 There ya go!
 You may want to check out Vinyl Hero.
 Crunchy, scratchy, somewhat jazzy and bluesy rock seemingly blowing over from times long past.

 Only, they ain’t near any bayou, they dwell in Montréal up in Canada of all places.
-But never fear, they crunch about that gravel path of theirs like there is no tomorrow.
-In a way they sound something like a slower, mid-tempo, bluesy version of Bear Bone Company with a portion of Last Bullet.
-Even if that don’t quite cut it.
+But never fear, this band crunches about that gravel path of theirs like there is no tomorrow.
+In a way, they sound something like a slow to mid-tempo, bluesy version of Bear Bone Company with a portion of Last Bullet.
+Even if that doesn’t quite cut it.

 Vinyl Hero formed in 2006.
-After going through a series of lineup changes, they released a first self-titled EP, then followed in 2013 by the much delayed album The 13 – the delay again caused by … line-up changes, so I understand.
-Kind of a bumpy road to fame.
+After going through a series of lineup changes, they released a first self-titled EP, then followed in 2013 by the much-delayed album The 13 – the delay again caused by … line-up changes, so I understand.
+Kind of a bumpy road to fame, if there ever was one.
 But as the saying goes: There is no fame without pain.
 And I really like the last result.